Arithmetic Circuits for ZK

 Aside from the convenience of using fewer variables in some circumstances, arithmetic circuits and Boolean circuits are tools that accomplish the same job — proving you have a witness to a problem in NP.

-Let’s revisit our example above: writing a Boolean circuit to represent the equation a + b = c, where we’re given c = 24.
-For a Boolean circuit, we need to encode a, b and c in binary, which requires 4 bits each.
+Let’s revisit our example above: writing a Boolean circuit to represent the equation a + b = c, where we’re given c = 12.
+For a Boolean circuit, we need to encode a, b, and c in binary, which requires 4 bits each (in this example).
 In total, we have 12 inputs to the circuit.
 By comparison, the arithmetic circuit only requires 3 inputs: a, b, and c.
-This reduction in the number of inputs, and also in the size of the circuit, is the reason we opt to use arithmetic circuits for ZK applications.
+The reduction in the number of inputs and the overall circuit size is why we prefer using arithmetic circuits for ZK applications.

 Similarities between systems of equations and arithmetic circuits